$t$-Structures on stable derivators and Grothendieck hearts: t -Structures on strong and stable derivators

+By definition, a $t$-structure in $\D$ is just a $t$-structure in the base of $\D$, so let us also fix such a $t$-structure $\t=(\U,\Sigma \V)$ on $\D(\bbone)$ whose heart we denote by $\H$.
+Furthermore, for each small category $I$, we let

-We will prove that $\t_I:=(\U_I,\Sigma\V_I)$ is a $t$-structure in $\D(I)$.
-To prove this fact we will rely heavily on the results of Section \ref{lift_sec}; also, the scheme of the proof will be the same: we will verify our statement for categories of finite length, then for categories of countable length and, finally, in full generality.
+The goal of this section is to prove Theorem~\ref{mainthm.lift_tstructure_general_thm}, i.e., we will verify that each $\t_I:=(\U_I,\Sigma\V_I)$ is a $t$-structure in $\D(I)$ and, moreover, that the heart $\H_I$ of $\t_I$ is equivalent to the functor category $\H^I$.
+Our proof will rely heavily on the results of Section \ref{lift_sec}; also, the scheme of the proof will be the same: we will verify our statement for categories of finite length, then for categories of countable length and, finally, in full generality.